History

 Dendrochronological research

-At the RCE, dendrochronologists subsequently managed to date the wood exactly: 363 or 364 AD.
+At the RCE, dendrochronologists subsequently managed to date the wood.
+A relatively exact dating was possible, a felling date of 363 or 364 CE.
 This places the bridge in the same period as the bridge at Cuijk.
-There, the piles of the Roman quay were removed this year.
+There, where the poles of a Roman quay were removed in 2026.

 The archaeological treasure trove of the Netherlands

-The region around Kessel-Lith on the Brabant side of the Maas and Dreumel-Moordhuizen on the Gelderland side of the Maas is of enormous archaeological importance.
-It is here that the Waal and the Maas almost meet.
-In sand excavations near Lth Kessel, enormous and significant finds have previously been made by amateur archaeologists such as Leo Stolzenbach.
-A Roman temple, remains of a Celtic sacrificial site, weapons and military artifacts, and a great deal of tufa stone.
+The region around Kessel-Lith on the Brabant side of the Meuse and Dreumel-Moordhuizen on the Gelderland side of the Meuse is of enormous archaeological importance.
+It is here that the Waal and the Meuse rivers almost meet.
+In sand excavations near Lith and Kessel, very significant finds have previously been made by amateur archaeologists such as Leo Stolzenbach, like a Roman temple, remains of a Celtic sacrificial site, weapons and military artifacts, and a great deal of tufa stone.
 On the Gelderland side, several shipwrecks from the Roman period and the Middle Ages have been found.